Click to view briefing as a PDF

 Rosebank is a red line for the UK’s climate commitments

-- A recent academic study concluded that opening any new North Sea oil and gas fields is inconsistent with limiting warming to 1.5°C. This is because emissions from burning reserves in existing and planned oil and gas fields globally would exceed the remaining carbon budget for 1.5°C by a long way.
+- A recent academic study concluded that opening any new North Sea oil and gas field is inconsistent with limiting warming to 1.5°C. This is because emissions from burning reserves in existing and planned oil and gas fields globally would exceed the remaining carbon budget for 1.5°C by a long way.

 - The Climate Change Committee advises that limiting the expansion of fossil fuel production must be a key priority for the UK government and that “UK policy on future oil and gas production should be aligned with Global Stocktake calls to accelerate the transition away from fossil fuels”.
 While acknowledging that the UK will continue to need some oil and gas until it reaches net zero, the Committee is clear that “this does not in itself justify the development of new North Sea fields”.